BarisPozlu/Simple-Tank-Unreal-Engine-5/README.md

 # SimpleTank
- A simple tank game that implements aiming, shooting and related gameplay mechanics
+ a simple tank game that implements aiming, shooting, basic ai and related gameplay mechanics